IndexCoop/ITIPS/ITIPS/ITIP-004.md

 ## Open Questions
 - [ ] What are the drawbacks to delegating more authority to the methodologist?
+  + *Answer* The methodologist might abuse this power.
+They could withold consent for contract upgrades to gain leverage in negotiations over unrelated matters.
+Granting the methodologist more control over the Manager contract complicates the operational environment for engineers designing the system.
+It introduces unknowns about which extensions might be enabled for a token and when.

 - [ ] Are there any extension contract operations for which the possibility of a methodologist veto poses unacceptable risks?
+  + *Answer* We likely can't answer this with "no" and have a confidence interval in the high 90s, so the answer is effectively "yes".
+We should assume that unexpectedly disabling an extension could break assumptions in the system with negative consequences.

 ## Feasibility Analysis